huggla/sam-tomcat/README.md

-**Note!
-I use Docker latest tag for development, which means that it isn't allways working.
-Date tags are stable.**

 # tomcat-oracle
-Tomcat and Oracle jre on Alpine.
+Tomcat and Oracle JRE on Alpine.

+20190129: Tomcat 9.0.14, Oracle JRE 9.

 ## Capabilities
-Can drop all but CHOWN, SETGID and SETUID.
+Can drop all but SETPCAP, SETGID and SETUID.